IgnacioOchoa/BeamSectionCalculator/README.md

 ## Running the program

 In order to execute the program we need to provide as a first argument the name of the text file with the section discretization.
 Other optional flags are the width [-w] in mm, height [-h] in mm and applied moment [-m] in Nm.
 Some valid argument lists are shown below.
-The compilation flag (active by default when importing the project in Signaloids platform) UNCERTAIN enables the use of the *uxhw* library.
+The compilation flag (active by default when importing the project into Signaloid platform) UNCERTAIN enables the use of the *uxhw* library.
 - program section1.txt -w 80 -h 120 -m 200
 - program section1.txt
 - program section1.txt -w 100